ISSUE project room campaign

 Given its mischaracterizations and attacks, we do not feel this response meets the letter's fourth demand that IPR "protect artists and workers from censorship and harassment due to pro-Palestine expression."

-We hope to avoid further escalations given IPR's recent significant steps in cooperation.
-IPR's board president told NYC Noise that the organization will soon publish a version of the board letter remarks that does not include the aspersions cast on community members; we look forward to seeing this statement, and in the coming days will provide a fact-check of IPR's public response here.
+We hope to avoid further escalations given IPR's recent steps.
+The board president told NYC Noise that IPR will soon publish a version of the board letter remarks that does not include the aspersions cast on community members; we look forward to seeing this statement.

 TIMELINE

-2023-12-06 –– Internal letter (signed by seven IPR curatorial fellows, redacted here) asking for a statement on the genocide, PACBI endorsement, and commitment to highlight and program Palestinian workers.
+2023-12-06 –– Internal letter (signed by seven IPR curatorial fellows; as with most of what's here, names are redacted given the chair's attacks) asking for a statement on the genocide, PACBI endorsement, and commitment to highlight and program Palestinian workers.

 2024-11-04 –– Open Letter to IPR, published online and emailed to IPR's board.
-Prior to the chair's response calling the letter antisemitic, it received 175 signatures; of those, over 50 signatories have previously worked for ISSUE (including 43 past and present performers, 15 current and former artists-in-residence, and 10 current and former technical workers and staff).
-The letter's co-writers are currently opting not to publish the signatories given the increased scrutiny on participants following the chair's remarks––and in hopes that IPR will quickly finish meeting the letter's demands.
+Prior to the chair's response calling the letter antisemitic, it received 175 signatures; of those, over 50 signatories work(ed) for ISSUE (including 43 performers, 15 artists-in-residence, and 10 technical workers and staff).
+The letter's co-writers have opted not to publish the signatories given the increased scrutiny on participants following the chair's remarks––and in hopes that IPR will quickly finish meeting the letter's demands.

 2024-11-15 –– Board president's public response.